richardycao/TFT-Shop/README.md

 # TFT-Shop

 Counts champions in the shop for TFT Set 3.
-Works well for CPU.
+Use for 1920 x 1080 resolution only.

 Code for generating data and training model: https://drive.google.com/drive/folders/1B5VwE-VHa-KsxYoR-GM3rqdwnygp9dq3?usp=sharing